Clear Channel: Swap Exposure for Royalties

 NEDA ULABY: John Strohm is an independent musician who'd love to hear his songs played on a station owned by the nation's largest broadcaster.

-Mr. JOHN STROHM (Musician): To have access to airplay in Clear Channel stations is very appealing.
+JOHN STROHM: To have access to airplay in Clear Channel stations is very appealing.
 It's one of the few ways that an artist can reach a broad audience.

 ULABY: Strohm's music has been on Clear Channel stations before, when his earlier band, Blake Babies, was on a major label.
 He has a new solo album out next month.